Periodicity and Free Periodicity of Alternating Knots: Visibility of -actions

 In the case where $\Phi$ is freely $q$-periodic, the composition of flypes $F$ in $\Phi_\Pi =\phi \circ F$ (Equation (17)) is essential to describe the isomorphism $ \Phi_\Pi$.
-The composition of flypes $F$ cannot be reduced to the identity map because if this were the case, $\Phi_\Pi$ would be conjugate to a rotation of order $q$ and this would contradict the assumption that the $q$-map $\Phi$ is without fixed point.
+The composition of flypes $F$ cannot be reduced to the identity map because if this were the case, $\Phi_\Pi$ would be conjugate to a rotation of order $q$ and this would contradict the assumption that the $q$-map $\Phi$ is fixed point free.
 Specifically, we have:

 \begin{theorem} (Visibility Theorem for a free $q$-action).
 Let $q$ be $ \geq 3$.
-Let $K$ be a prime oriented alternating knot with a $q$-action defined by a free $q$-periodic homeomorphism of pairs $\Phi:(S^3,K) \rightarrow (S^3,K)$.
+Let $K$ be a prime oriented alternating knot that is with a $q$-action defined by a free $q$-periodic homeomorphism of pairs $\Phi:(S^3,K) \rightarrow (S^3,K)$.
 Then there exists an alternating projection $\Pi$ of $K$ with a twisted band diagram $\mathcal T_0$ such that $\Phi$ is isotopic to an isomorphism $ \Phi_\Pi$ of of a realized projection $(S^3, \lambda (\Pi))$ onto itself that satisfies the following conditions:

-where \\ (1)$\phi$ is a flat homeomorphism of order $q$ whose principal part topologically conjugate to a rotation leaves invariant the diagram $\mathcal T_0$ and whose action on the other diagrams of the essential Conway decomposition has its orbits which are generic,\\ and\\ (2) $F_0$ is a non-trivial composition of standard flypes all performing on $\lambda(\mathcal T_0)$. \end{theorem} The TBD $\mathcal T_0$ is called the {\bf main TBD} of $\Pi$. \begin{remark} The above visibility theorems provide necessary conditions on the essential tree of an alternating knot $K$ for $K$ to admit a free or non-free $q$-action.
+where \\ (1) $\phi$ is a flat homeomorphism of order $q$ whose principal part is topologically conjugate to a rotation, leaving invariant the diagram $\mathcal T_0$ and with generic orbits for its action on the other diagrams of the essential Conway decomposition, and\\ (2) $F_0$ is a non-trivial composition of standard flypes all performing on $\lambda(\mathcal T_0)$. \end{theorem} The TBD $\mathcal T_0$ is called the {\bf main TBD} of $\Pi$. \begin{remark} The above visibility theorems provide necessary conditions on the essential structure tree for $K$ to admit a free or non-free $q$-action.
 For example, for an alternating knot to be freely $q$-periodic, the essential tree must admit an automorphism of order $q$ such that its fixed set is a vertex corresponding to a TBD (which is the main TBD). \end{remark}